ericsyh/ericsyh/README.md

 ### Hi there 👋

-My name is Eric, currently not a developer but wanna learning coding.
+My name is Eric, not a developer but wanna learning coding.
 Glad to meet you here! 😊

 - 🔭 I’m currently working as a Solution Architect.
 - 🌱 I’m currently start learning coding.